“Who are kept by the power of God through faith for salvation ready to be revealed in the last time.”

 Who is responsible for our salvation?
 It is the work of three persons:

-1. The Father: The Father is able to keep us.
+1. The Father: The Father can keep us.
 He is sovereign and supreme.
 No power can rise against him: Romans 8:31-34, 38-39 (God lists every spiritual and natural enemy here; no enemy has enough power to attack our salvation).

 2. Jesus Christ: John 10:27-28 (nothing [neuter] can pluck us out of his hand); Romans 4:25; 8:1; Ephesians 2:6; Hebrews 7:25; 1 John 2:1,2.